FIWARE/load-tests/README.md

 #### Single entity get.
 > see [code](src/test/scala/simulations/nosec/ld/GetSingleEntitiesSimulation.scala)

-A number of  entities will be created, then they will be retrieved via GET /entities/<ID> in parallel.
+A number of  entities(see [store-entity](doc/store-entity.md) for structure of the entities) will be created, then they will be retrieved via GET /entities/<ID> in parallel.

 ##### Config